jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 users shall continue to receive subsidies and the level of subsidies such End-users shall receive during the phase out period.
-(c) Together with their filings of unbundled rates reflecting the true costs of service, pursuant to Rule 15 on Unbundling of Rates, NPC and the Distribution Utilities shall file with ERC their proposals for the removal of cross subsidies among the End-users they serve to be considered by ERC in the formulation of the phase out scheme.
+(c) Together with their filings of unbundled rates reflecting the true costs of service, pursuant to Rule 15 on Unbundling of Rates, NAPOCOR and the Distribution Utilities shall file with ERC their proposals for the removal of cross subsidies among the End-users they serve to be considered by ERC in the formulation of the phase out scheme.